tylerswartz/ba_fewd/README.md

 ```
 Then run `gem bundle`.
 This give you the ability to debug with pry when you use the command `rails console`.
 If you are curious what methods a model has run `rails console` then call `ls` on the model (`ls Animal`).
 AcivteRecord::Querying#methods are the most common of the list to use.

+Once you get a list of methods for something you can get the documentation in pry by doing `?
+Animal.all` and it will tell you what `.all` does.

 <strong>Migration</strong> safely changes the structure of your database.
 It's used to add/remove tables, add/remove columns from tables, modify columns in a table, and add a column index for fast search.
 Migrations are NOT used to change data.

 Everytime you create a model and update the fields of the model you need to  migrate the database which basically updates it.
 Use `rake db:migrate`.